agraef/midizap/README.md

 CC2[1] C0[127:1]
 ~~~

 Now we can turn notes on with `CC2` and turn them off again with `CC1`.
 Note the little bit of trickery there on the right-hand side.
 Just `[127]` would be interpreted as a simple step size, which wouldn't do us much good here since the remainder value to be scaled is always zero.
-Thus we need to write `[127:1]` instead to make sure that the parser recognizes this as a value list.
-The `[127:1]` list will map any input (including zero) to 127, which is exactly what we want here.
+Thus we write `[127:1]` instead to make sure that the parser recognizes this as a value list.
+You could also use, e.g., `[127,0]`.
+Any list which doesn't look like a simple scale factor and maps the 0 value to 127 will do.

 For the sake of a more practical example, let's have another look at MIDI feedback in the Mackie protocol.
-The following rule decodes the lowest digit in the time display (`CC69`) to count off time on the scene launch buttons on the AKAI APCmini.
+The following rule decodes the lowest digit in the time display (`CC69`) to count off time on the scene launch buttons of the AKAI APCmini.
 Note that the digits are actually encoded in ASCII, hence the copious amount of initial zeros in the value lists below with which we skip over all the non-digit characters at the beginning of the ASCII table.

 ~~~
 CC69[128] F7[0:49,1,0] E7[0:50,1,0] Eb7[0:51,1,0] D7[0:52,1,0]
 ~~~

-As you can see, mod data translations in combination with discrete value lists are really very powerful and let you implement pretty much any desired 1-1 mapping with ease.
+As you can see, mod data translations in combination with discrete value lists are really very powerful and let you implement pretty much any desired mapping with ease.
 There *are* some limitations, though.
 In particular, mappings involving multiple different translations of the same input aren't possible right now, because translations must be unique.
 Also, there's no way to combine the values of several input messages into a single output message.

 # Bugs